lavaman131/dinov2.cpp/README.md

 # run the benchmark of PyTorch
 python scripts/benchmark.py

-# run the benchmark of vit.cpp for non-qunatized model
+# run the benchmark of dinov2.cpp for non-qunatized model
 ./scripts/benchmark.sh

 # to run the benchamrk for qunatized models; 4 threads and quantize flag